inspec/inspec-vault/README.md

 A string that indicates the latter portion of the key-value path; default value is "inspec".
 The path is constructed as `<mount_point>/data/<path_prefix>/<profile_name>`.

+### INSPEC_VAULT_PRIORITY

+### priority

+A number between 0 and 100, default 60.
+When two input provides both provide a value for the same input name, the priority determines which providers' value is used, with the higher priority prevailing.
+Core Chef InSpec providers only range up to 50, so inspec-vault will (by default) override any other input provider.

 ### VAULT_ADDR

 ### vault_addr